hepengfei/fecal/README.md

 ## Forward Error Correction at the Application Layer in C

 FEC-AL is a simple, portable, fast library for Forward Error Correction.
-FEC-AL is a block codec derived from the [Siamese](https://github.com/catid/siamese) streaming FEC library.
-From a block of input data it generates recovery symbols that can be used to recover lost originals.
+From a block of equally sized original data pieces, it generates recovery symbols that can be used to recover lost original data.

 * It requires that data pieces are all a fixed size.
 * It can take as input an unlimited number of input blocks.
 * It can generate an unlimited stream of recovery symbols used for decoding.
+* It has a small (about 1%) chance of failing to recover, so it is not an MDS code.

 The main limitation of the software is that it gets slower as O(N^^2) in the number of inputs or outputs.
 In trade, the encoder overhead is unusually low, and the decoder is extremely efficient when recovering from a small number of losses.
 It may be the best choice based on practical evaluation.

+FEC-AL is a block codec derived from the [Siamese](https://github.com/catid/siamese) streaming FEC library.

 #### Why fecal matters: